 One way of understanding how dementia affects the brain is to look at the seven A's of dementia.
 Each A represents damage to a particular part of the brain.
 Please keep in mind that someone with dementia may not experience all of the A's.

-Anosognosia means that you can no longer realize there is something wrong.
-You might not understand why you have a memory problem or that you have a memory problem at all.
-You are in denial.
-But because the part of your brain that helps you reason is damaged, you do not realize that there is a problem.
+Anosognosia means that you can no longer recognize that something has changed and that there is something wrong.
+You might not understand why you have cognitive problems or that you are experiencing any problems at all.
+Because the part of your brain that helps you reason is damaged, you do not see the changes in your abilities that others may see.

 Agnosia means you can no longer recognize things through your senses: sight, sound, taste, touch, and smell.
 You might not be able to sort out what you see or hear.
 You might have trouble recognizing familiar people.
 Your safety may be at risk if this part of the brain is affected because you might confuse objects and what they are used for.

 Aphasia means you lose the ability to use language.
 This includes the ability to speak, understand, read and write.
-Although the ability to speak stays for some time after Alzheimer's disease begins, the ability to understand what other people are saying may be affected earlier in the disease.
-If you cannot understand something, this can lead to misunderstandings between you and those around you.
+Although a person may retain the ability to speak for some time, the ability to understand what other people are saying may be affected early in the disease.
+If you cannot understand what is being said to you, this can lead to misunderstandings between you and those around you.
 You might find yourself withdrawing from social interactions because you are worried that you will not understand others or that they may not understand you.

 Apraxia means you have lost the ability to tell your body how to carry out purposeful movement.
 As well, if you have apraxia, you may also have trouble understanding terms such as back, front, up, down.
 When this happens, it becomes difficult to do things such as tying shoelaces, doing up buttons and zippers, and any activity involving co-ordination.
 The ability to move your body according to a certain pattern, such as co-ordinating hand and leg movement, also affects your ability to do specific activities such as driving.